saltyorg/docs/docs/reference/rclone-manual.md

 This process will use various scripts to do as much of this for you as possible, but there are some things that can't be scripted easily, like steps 1 and 2 below.

+It also assumes you are using a [Google Workspace](https://workspace.google.com/) account, since it assumes you can create shared drives.
+You can do some of this without a Workspace account, but the differences are not documented here.
+You won't be able to directly follow the steps below, and most of the scripts won't work for you.

 <details>
 <summary>What about `safire`?
 Can't it do all this automatically?</summary>
 <br />